Young Senators Winter / Spring Program

 Our capital city will continue to grow as the Senators begin to analyze businesses as a thrust to boost the economy in the capital city (and the state).
 We will be studying a wide range of advanced economics concepts as the Senators put on their entrepreneurial hats, create new businesses and analyze constituent city businesses.

 In addition, the election season will kick off and the newly elected Governor will take his or her place as head of the state’s executive branch.
-Since the governor ran on a platform of ideas, he or she will soon bring those ideas to the Senate in an attempt to implement his or her policies.
-No doubt controversial issues such as health care, education and public transportation will be on the docket.
 There will also be elections for other cabinet positions and the head of the Judiciary Branch who will rule on the constitutionality of controversial laws.

 The year would end in a World’s Fair in which the Senators (and their constituents) will focus on both cultural heritage and the future.
 In this celebration of the Kidizens State, the Senators will organize tributes to the accomplishments of the year as well as looking to the future — imagining and presenting what a Kidizens city might look like in the year 2100.

 The Spring session is going to be a whole lot of work, a whole lot of learning and, of course, a whole lot of fun!